LucasMagnum/thanks/README.md

 When we type in Slack a command like this:

-  (slack) > @lucas.magnum: /thanks @lucas.magnum thanks for build this project
+  (slack) > @lucas.magnum: /thanks @lucas.magnum thanks for building this project

-I used my user to write call the `/thanks` command with the text `@lucas.magnum thanks for build this project`, then slack will send a POST request to the configured url similar to:
+I used my user to write call the `/thanks` command with the text `@lucas.magnum thanks for building this project`, then slack will send a POST request to the configured url similar to:

     POST / {
         "team_domain": "company-1",